inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	indigestion.
 Our business is run on trust.
 We trust you will pay in advance.
 Shhh... be vewy, vewy, quiet!
 I'm hunting wabbits...
-The Tao doesn't take sides;
+The Tao doesn't take sis;
 it gives birth to both wins and losses.
-The Guru doesn't take sides;
+The Guru doesn't take sis;
 she welcomes both hackers and lusers.

 The Tao is like a stack:
-the data changes but not the structure. the more you use it, the deeper it becomes;
+the data changes but not the structure. the more you use it, the eper it becomes;
-the more you talk of it, the less you understand.
+the more you talk of it, the less you unrstand.

 Hold on to the root.
 Young men, hear an old man to whom old men hearkened when he was young.